Shantanu2003/SRIP_IITG/Question 4/README.md

 # Summary
 This project presents the basic Bayesian approach to linear regression

-All the modules can be installed using the command (for windows only)
+All the modules for this project can be installed using the command (for windows only)
 ## numpy
 pip install numpy